 By default, the custom fields are displayed partially.
 To view and enter values for the full set of custom fields, click the slider icon, as shown in the image below.
 It then resizes the description and keywords accordingly and shows all the attributes in rows.

-If you have Release plug-in enabled, the Release attribute/field will appear automatically, so that you can tag a card quickly to a release.
-However, you will not be able to view and edit the Sprint to which it is associated.
+If you have the Release plug-in enabled, the Release attribute/field will appear automatically, so that you can tag a card quickly to a release.
+However, you will not be able to view and edit the Sprint with which it is associated.
 (The Add/Edit Card pop-up does not display Read-only attributes.)
 Similarly, in the Detail view, you can edit the Release and you can view the associated sprint, but not edit it.
 In the Detail view, the custom fields are listed below the current owner.

 You may want to create a replica of an existing card without going through the hassles of creating a new card and entering all the details from scratch.
 You can create a copy of the card and then make the required changes to the new one.